-Daniel and His Experience as a Marketer
+Daniel and His Experience and Journey as a Marketer

 Daniel, please tell us about yourself.

 Hi Alex, thank you for this interview!
 Well, I love French fries, driving on long distances, watching the sunrise and the sunset.
 I love taking nature and macro photography.
 I am an enthusiast, full of joy and happiness. 😊

 Most probably you are more interested in the professional career and I’ll tell you about this.

 I consider myself an Entrepreneur and a Marketer.
 I started my very first business in high school.
 It was all about photography.
 In the senior year of high school, I made my first money and I bought a professional camera and equipment.

 In university, I started the second business in Marketing.
 I love being surrounded by people and sharing ideas, promoting businesses, and this drove me to this idea that I can start a business in Marketing.
 I opened a small agency for SMEs called Start Image.
 Yeah, I know, the name wasn’t awesome and I have to admit that I failed with this business, but not because I wasn’t good at Marketing at that time, but because I haven’t had an action plan.
 I thought I had everything in my mind and that’s enough.